 The workshop will be one day.
 At least one author of each accepted paper must attend the workshop to present the paper (through a talk and/or poster session), participate in discussions, and answer questions; if you have any questions or concerns about attending the workshop as a presenting author, please contact the program co-chairs via email@example.com to discuss.
 Presentation details and guidelines will be communicated to the authors of the accepted papers.
 The poster session may include posters from authors of accepted papers; some submitted papers may also be accepted as posters only.

 In each session, there will be significant time devoted to discussion among authors and attendees.
 There will also be an online discussion for each paper, which will provide another forum for engagement.
 This will also be facilitated by a discussion section in the paper, as described below.

-Regular submissions must be no longer than five (5) two-column pages excluding references and the discussion section and should be submitted electronically via the submission form, which will be available here soon.
+Regular submissions must be no longer than five (5) two-column pages excluding references and the discussion section and should be submitted electronically via the submission form.

 Discussion Topics Section: In keeping with the workshop format described above, authors of each full paper are required to add an additional section (beyond the 5-page limit), immediately before references, no longer than a half a page (i.e., a single (1) column) that explicitly calls out what kind of feedback the authors are looking to receive.
 These could be specific questions about feasibility, applicability, open problems, challenges, limitations, specific design choices, assumptions, importance, or similar issues.
 The review process will favor papers that are likely to stimulate discussion and benefit from feedback from workshop participants.